Ibanez AR History

 Launch of Domestic Sales and the Arrival of the AR

-With the expansion of the market for models designed for overseas artists and domestic electric guitars, as well as Ibanez catalogs appearing on store shelves, the Artist Series gradually gained popularity in Japan during the late 1970s.
+With the expansion of the market for models tailored to overseas artists and domestic electric guitars, as well as Ibanez catalogs appearing on store shelves, the Artist Series gradually gained popularity in Japan during the late 1970s.

 Finally, in 1979, the Artist Series began selling domestically as a re-import.
 At that time, the model names were changed from four-digit numbers to "AR."